Managing The Crisis: A Brief Guide On Crisis Management

-These crisis, as the name suggests are abrupt in nature.
+These crises, as the name suggests, are abrupt.
 They occur without any warning and are a little difficult to anticipate.
-Accidental and Natural crisis can be categorized under this domain.
+One can categorize accidental and Natural crises under this domain.

 Just like a smoldering fire, these occur without any warning.
-Even if even detected in the initial stages they are generally ignored because of their insignificant levels.
-But they soon the smoldering fire that is difficult to deal with and cause a huge blow in the pockets of the company.
-Conflict of interest can be referred to as an incipient crisis.
+Even if even detected in the initial stages, they are generally ignored because of their insignificant levels.
+But they soon the smoldering fire that is difficult to deal with and cause a massive blow in the company's pockets.
+Conflict of interest can be referred to as a developing crisis.

-Now that we are clear with the categorization we can now think of how to deal with these kinds of crisis.
+Now that we are transparent with the categories, we can now think of dealing with the negative impact of a crisis.

-Paolo Maldini is one the greatest defender in the history of football.
-This statement of his takes a good approach to the crisis.
+Paolo Maldini is one the most excellent defender in the history of football.
+This statement of his takes an ideal approach to the crisis.
 If you have to think about how to deal with your crisis then you probably made a mistake.
-The key here is proactive management.
+The key here is proactive management

-Maybe this will seem like an unnecessary luxury but there is a reason why many top notch companies are inculcating in their management.
-Because it yields results.
+Maybe this will seem like an unnecessary luxury.
+Still, there is a reason why many top-notch companies are including this in their management.
 A Crisis Communication Team is a hint you are looking for.
-The main focus of this team will be conducting an intensive brainstorming session for all possible crisis that can occur at your company.
+The main focus of this team will be conducting an intensive brainstorming session for all possible crises that can occur at your company.

 In these sessions, there will be a few points to take away.

-First, that these "Incipient Crisis" are generally avoidable when precautions are taken properly.
+First, that these "Incipient Crisis" are generally avoidable when precautions are taken correctly.

-Secondly, you will know the do's and don'ts when the crisis actually occurs.
+Secondly, you will know the do's and don'ts when the crisis occurs.

-One important point is to be noted is that your Crisis Communication Team need not be a fully dedicated team.
+One crucial point is to be noted is that your Crisis Communication Team need not be fully dedicated.
 It can be a quarterly cyclic team.

-In a nutshell, employee engagement platforms provide special and exclusive perks and discounts for your employees.
+In a nutshell, employee engagement platforms provide unique and exclusive perks and discounts for your employees.
+Vantage Circle, one of the largest employee engagement platforms, is a great platform.
+They are tied up with 250+ influential brands worldwide.
 But there are a few things you should know before going for an employee engagement program.
 Here is a detailed article on how you should go about it.